Dental Dos and Don'ts During Pregnancy

 A well-balanced diet is not only essential for your baby's development but also for your dental health.
 Ensure your diet includes calcium-rich foods like dairy products, which support the development of your baby's teeth and bones.

 If morning sickness is causing vomiting, rinse your mouth with water or a fluoride mouthwash afterwards.
-This helps neutralize the acid and prevents it from affecting your tooth enamel.
+This helps neutralise the acid and prevents it from affecting your tooth enamel.

 If you need dental treatment, don't postpone it simply because you're pregnant.
 Inform your dentist about your pregnancy, and they can take necessary precautions to ensure your safety and your baby's safety.